Merzlabs/pecuniator/README.md

 ### Running the electron app

-Clone this repo and run this script `npm run build:electron`.
+Clone this repository, run `npm install` and run this script `npm run build:electron`.